Richard Friske

-Richard Friske (June 16, 1923June 17, 2002) was a Michigan politician.
+Richard W. Friske Sr. (June 16, 1923June 17, 2002) was a Michigan politician.

 Early life

 Friske was born on June 16, 1923, in the Second Polish Republic.
 He came from a German family, and his father Ferdinand Friske had been deported to internal exile in Siberia by the Russian Empire during World War I.

 After Nazi Germany invaded Poland, Friske enlisted in the Luftwaffe during World War II.
 He later denied any support of Nazism, claiming that his family had been committedly opposed to the ideology and that if he had not joined the Wehrmacht, he would have been forced into the Schutzstaffel.

 After ending up in the Soviet occupation zone of Germany at the end of the war, his family moved to the British occupation zone.
 In 1952, Friske left West Germany with his wife and settled in the Midwestern United States.
 He initially moved to Racine, Wisconsin, but ultimately settled in Boyne Falls, Michigan.
 After managing a coal company, he sold it to found the 240-acre farm Friske Orchards near Charlevoix, Michigan.
 Friske also became a Pentecostal lay minister.